mattmanning/mattmanning.github.com/_posts/2013-02-07-Geospoofing-with-the-Raspberry-Pi.md

     sudo apt-get install openvpn

 Now you'll want to get access to a VPN server in a geographically beneficial area.
 I've had good results with [PrivateTunnel](https://www.privatetunnel.com).
-They're cheap, and they have servers in San Jose, Chicago, London, Zurich, and Montreal.
-Once you choose a server location, you can download its related configuration file.
-Copy this file to the Raspberry Pi, and save it as `/etc/openvpn/server.conf`.
+The service is inexpensive, and they have servers in San Jose, Chicago, London, Zurich, and Montreal.
+Once you choose a server location you can download its related configuration file.
+Save this file on the Raspberry Pi as `/etc/openvpn/server.conf`.

 You'll want to make a couple of edits to this file.
 So open it with `nano`: